THE NO BARRIERS LIFE

 We intentionally build an experience that provides more than a vacation.
 Participants of our program will find their comprehensive experience includes three distinct phases: before, during, and after.
 You can read more about these program experience steps here: Program Phases

-Our expeditions are facilitated by leaders with knowledge and training in the outdoors, disability, risk management, working with veterans, overcoming adversity, and the No Barriers curriculum.
-Some of our Expedition Leaders have climbed some of the highest peaks in the world, such as K2 and Everest, others have fought tirelessly on the battlefields of Iraq and Afghanistan.
+Our expeditions are facilitated by knowledgeable leaders with training in the outdoors, disability, risk management, working with veterans, overcoming adversity, and the No Barriers curriculum.
+Some of our Expedition Leaders have climbed some of the highest peaks in the world, such as Mount Everest, others have fought tirelessly on the battlefields of Iraq and Afghanistan.
 Learn more about our Expeditions Leaders below.
-If you think you have what it takes to be an Expedition Leader, email us at email@example.com.
+If you think you have what it takes to be an Expedition Leader, email us at firstname.lastname@example.org.

 The No Barriers Warriors staff carefully plans these expeditions and provides administrative support to the program.
 The staff is also responsible for guiding participants through their pre-expedition preparation as well as well as integration into the No Barriers community after the expedition.
 Learn more about our Staff and Expedition Leaders today.